The Patriot Post® · Is FEMA FUBAR?

 Finally, to all those who have joined together for the Helene rescue phase, and those who will endure the recovery phase for a long time to come, God bless each and every one.
 Likewise, we pray for the safety of all those in the path of Milton.

-PS: For the record, I do not cast all FEMA personnel in the shadow of some inept agency managers, just as I have argued we should not cast all FBI personnel in the shadow of some corrupt agency managers.
-The fact is, there are good people in both organizations devoted to carrying out their missions, many of whom are also Veterans.
+PS: For the record, I do not cast all FEMA personnel in the shadow of some corrupt agency managers, just as I have argued we should not cast all FBI personnel in the shadow of some corrupt agency managers.
+The fact is, there are good people in both organizations, many of whom are Veterans, devoted to carrying out their missions with integrity and honor.
+But over the last eight years, a culture of corruption has thrived unabated, and that culture is taking the respective agencies down.

 (Updated)